 As often as you can, washing off your teeth with a glass of water helps to reduce acidic levels so food and drinks don’t have a chance to erode your teeth.
 If you follow these simple tips, you can reduce tooth sensitivity unless you decide on a simple dental procedure to stop the problem right away.

-• Tooth pain on holiday?
+• Treatment for sensitive teeth on holiday?

 If you happen to be on holiday and are having tooth sensitivity problems while visiting Budapest, we highly recommend our dental services that will fix these problems right away.
 Our highly-trained expert staff understands tooth sensitivity problems, and many more dental services, that cost a fraction of what you would pay at home.
 Call us for more detailed information.